rajeshv23/twydev.github.io/_posts/2019-12-30-aws-associate-developer-part5.md

   - Binpack = consume all CPU from an instance first
   - Random = select random instance to run Task
   - Spread = evenly distribute Tasks based on certain key-value criteria
+- Service-Linked Role: IAM role for ECS service itself to communicate with other AWS services.
+- Fargate Launch Type
+  - tasks placement default spreads across availability zones
+- EC2 Launch Type
+  - tasks placement customizable
+  - cluster query language allows grouping tasks by attributes
+- Used with Elastic Beanstalk
+  - if need to provisioning of the resources, load balancing, auto-scaling, monitoring, and placing the containers across the cluster.

 ## CloudWatch